I hope that each artwork I create invites you to reconnect with your own senses - to notice more, feel more, and remember what lights you up.

 I’d love to help you choose art that resonates with your own stories and hopes, and that you’ll love having in your life.

-If you’re in the Netherlands and would like to visit me at my studio, I’d be happy to make a plan.
-Just email me at cath@cathduncan.com or message me on Whatsapp: 06 27 97 73 66.
+If you’re in the Netherlands and would like to visit me at my studio, I’d be happy to make an appointment to do that.
+Just email me at cath@cathduncan.com or message me on Whatsapp: +31 6 27 97 73 66.
 I’m also very happy to hop on a video call with folks who live further afar.

-You can also have a look at my original artworks, find out how to commission a meaningful custom artwork, or order fine art prints , and greeting cards.
+You can also have a look at my latest artworks and other artwork collections, find out how you can commission a meaningful custom artwork, or order fine art prints or greeting cards with my prints of my art.